By Doreen Hemlock

 I learned construction, punch-out work, leasing and managing apartments, budgets, due diligence on new buys.
 Later, I went out on my own.
 With a partner, we did a bunch of condo conversions, and then, I came up with the current concept.

 Q. When and why did you start Spacio?

 We started in Coral Springs in 2007 to go after homeowners who wanted basic renovations.
 We built a beautiful showroom, and the recession came, so we went lean, down to my partner and myself.
 Back then, you’d call me and say, “I have a dry-wall repair,” and I’d be there.

 After the recession hit, we landed our first building in downtown Miami, the Ivy.
 The majority of developer units are what they call “decorator-ready,” with a finished kitchen and finished bathroom.
-But if someone wants to move in, you need to do the floor and baseboards, window coverings, painting, closets and lighting.
+But if someone wants to move in, you need to do the floor and baseboards, window coverings, painting, closets and commercial lightning.
 We came in and did those upgrades on more than 400 units.